- Home

 Elections Overview

-Voter outreach programs include publication of the printed Local Voters' Pamphlet, the Local Online Voters' Guide, assisting in registration events at local schools; assisting/promoting voter registration opportunities at Citizenship events for qualified citizens; and hosting open house events at the Elections Center.
+Voter outreach programs include the publication of the printed Local Voters' Pamphlet, the Local Online Voters' Guide, assisting with registration events at local schools; assisting/promoting voter registration opportunities at Citizenship events for qualified citizens; and hosting open house events at the Elections Center.

 The Island County Auditor's Office provides voter outreach specifically to voters with accessibility needs for voter registration and voting opportunities.